GamesMatch Factory!

 Why Match Factory! is so successful

 A top-grossing US game within two years of launch and Peak Games' current flagship puzzle title, an observed ranking, not an estimated revenue number.
-A 3D Match Puzzle game by Peak Games, released November 2023, it combines 1.4M+ total ratings across both stores with a few things players consistently single out:
+A 3D Match Puzzle game by Peak Games, released November 2023, it holds 1.4M+ ratings across both stores with a few things players consistently single out:

 The core loop